 Name: Class: Try out different colours to find ones that look good together and suit your brand .
 Sketch some pictures that would make a good logo for your brand .
 You could draw symbols, shapes, animals, objects, people or faces.
-You classroom, your school and your community. ou can look for inspiration in your
+Yo classroom, your school and your community. u can look for inspiration in your

-Name: Class: Write some words or phrases that tell the customer about your business and it's personality.
-As a class, work together to agree a final name , logo , colours and slogan .
+Name: Class: Write some words or phrases that tell the customer about your busi r ness and it's personality.
+As a class, work together to agree a final name , logo , colours and slo ogan.
 Draw your logo , in your chosen colours below.
-Add your final business name and slogan to the image.
+Add your final busine

 Name: Class: Advertising We will promote our yearbooks to encourage more customers to buy Through the market research, we identified our likely customers.
 How our product?
-Come up with some ideas to let our customers know al w can we tell these customers about Now that we have ideas to tell customers about our product, we need them to buy it?
+Come up with some ideas to let our customers know about the customers where the customers is a second customer of the customer v can we tell these customers about Now that we have ideas to tell customers about our product, we neet them to buy it?
 What things to we need to include in our advertising things that we need to include in our advertising .

 Name: Class: Yearbook content We need to decide what will go into our yearbooks.
-First, let's lool profit from our yearbook. at an opportunity to generate more Sponsorship Space One way to make a little more money from our yearbooks is to sel businesses.
-They could sponsor our yearbook and put an advertise people to buy their goods or services.
-In order to sell sponsorship contact them. ment in it.
-This would encourage Using the box below, write a draft letter that could be posted or en The letter must include these important details.
-Discuss them as a Who are we?
+First, let's look a profit from our yearbook. at an opportunity to generate more Sponsorship Space One way to make a little more money from our yearbooks is to sell a businesses.
+They could sponsor our yearbook and put an advertisem people to buy their goods or services.
+In order to sell sponsorship to contact them. nent in it.
+This would encourage Using the box below, write a draft letter that could be posted or ema The letter must include these important details.
+Discuss them as a cl Who are we?
 Why are we making a yearbook?
 How many are we planning to sell?
 How much will it cost the business to sponsor our yearbook?
 What size would their advertisement be?
 Will they need to design their advertisement themselves?
-How they should reply if they would like to sponsor our yearbook. ok?
+How they should reply if they would like to sponsor our yearbook? ?